 Instructions

 - Pat the liver dry.
 Season the liver with salt and pepper.
 Heat half the oil in a skilet on high heat and brown the liver well on all sides.
-Remove and pour off any oil, then add the onion and the additional fat to the pan and cook until softened, about 5 minutes.
+Remove and pour off any oil, then add the onion and the additional oil to the pan and cook until softened, about 5 minutes.

 - Add the brandy and cook until the pan is nearly dry.
 Scrape up the browned bits.
 Add the heavy cream and reduce by half.
 Scrape the onion mixture into a small bowl or and chill.